Anthony Coke, 6th Earl of Leicester

-Anthony Louis Lovel Coke, 6th Earl of Leicester (11 September 1909 – 19 June 1994), was a British peer.
+Anthony Louis Lovel Coke, 6th Earl of Leicester (11 September 1909 – 19 June 1994), was a British hereditary peer.

 Background

-Coke (pronounced Cook) was the son of the Hon Arthur George Coke and Phyllis Hermione, a daughter of Francis Saxham Elwes Drury (son of The Rev. Henry Drury, Archdeacon of Wilts, and the great-grandson of The Rev. Joseph Drury, D.D., headmaster of Harrow School and teacher of Lord Byron).
-His father was the second son of Thomas Coke, 3rd Earl of Leicester and was killed in action in 1915 during the First World War.
-Anthony was educated at Gresham's School, Holt.
+Coke (pronounced Cook) was the son of the Hon.
+Arthur George Coke and Phyllis Hermione, a daughter of Francis Saxham Elwes Drury (son of The Rev. Henry Drury, Archdeacon of Wilts, and the great-grandson of The Rev. Joseph Drury, D.D., headmaster of Harrow School and teacher of Lord Byron).
+His father was the second son of Thomas Coke, 3rd Earl of Leicester, and was killed in action in 1915 during the First World War.
+Anthony Coke was educated at Gresham's School, Holt.

 Career

 During the Second World War, Coke served in the Royal Air Force.
 In the late 1950s, he became a Land Development Officer (L.D.O.) in Rhodesia, attached to what was then known as the Native Affairs Department (later renamed the Internal Affairs Department).
 He and his wife, Vera, were based in the Mondoro Reserve near Hartley, where he was responsible for educating and assisting African farmers.

-In 1976 he succeeded his first cousin Thomas as 6th Earl of Leicester, inheriting a substantial estate based on Holkham Hall in Norfolk, but remained living in South Africa, as his eldest son had already taken over the management of the estate.
+In 1976 he succeeded his first cousin Thomas as Earl of Leicester, inheriting a substantial estate based on Holkham Hall in Norfolk, but remained living in South Africa, as his eldest son had already taken over the management of the estate.